Your cart is currently empty

 Copied

 Some of our customers want to know the comparative strength of a tincture versus dried herbs in a capsule.
 The most basic way of calculating strength is as follows, however, there are several caveats so please also read the notes below.
-For the examples we have used a sample 5ml as a dose of our most common extract strength 1:3 45%.
-This means that 1 part of herb is extracted in 3 parts of liquid which is made up of 45% alcohol (usually beet ethanol).

-You have 5ml of a 1:3 extract, what is the equivalent quantity of dry herb?”
+You have 5ml of a 1:3 extract, what is the equivalent quantity of dry herb?

 X (dry herb quantity) = unknown